-If you're traveling in regions where hepatitis A outbreaks occur, you can help prevent infection by peeling and washing all your fresh fruits and vegetables yourself and by avoiding raw or undercooked meat and fish.
-Drink bottled water and also use it when brushing your teeth.
-Ask for your beverages to be served without ice.
+If you're traveling in regions where hepatitis A outbreaks occur, peel and wash all fresh fruits and vegetables yourself and avoid raw or undercooked meat and fish.
+Drink bottled water and use it when brushing your teeth.
+Don't drink beverages of unknown purity, with or without ice.
 If bottled water isn't available, boil tap water before drinking it.

 Practice good hygiene